-Hugh's extensive support through the years, Hugh's audience is not limited to his hotel and at present continues to embody the fortunate that Hugh chooses to share his passion for preserving history for future generations to come with us, and we're proud to acknowledge his commitment by recognizing Hugh as the recipient of the 2019 Volunteer of the Year Award.
+Hugh's extensive support through the years, and at present continues to embody the definition of a dedicated volunteer.
+HSF is fortunate that Hugh chooses to share his passion for preserving history for future generations to come with us, and we're proud to acknowledge his commitment by recognizing Hugh as the recipient of the 2019 Volunteer of the Year Award.